Do you need a logger for free tree removal?

 Just be sure to serve them a cold glass of juice after all the hard work has been done.

-Barter service for tree removal: While this may not be considered as “free” (since you’re giving service in return), you wouldn’t be spending any cash.
+Barter service for tree removal: While this may not be considered “free” (since you’re giving kindness in return), you wouldn’t be spending any cash.

-Maybe you have a popular blog and you decide to give them an advert placement in exchange for tree removal.
-Something along that line.
+Maybe you have a popular blog and decide to give them an advert placement in exchange for tree removal—something along that line.

 If My Tree’s Branches Have Grown Into A Utility Cable, Will The Utility Company Remove It For Free?

-It depends, having branches encroached in-between power lines is a dangerous situation and the utility company may remove it for free.
+It depends; having branches encroached in-between power lines is dangerous, and the utility company may remove it for free.

 The case could also be that you will share the cost with them.